-Organization Name: EASA Part-145 Approval No. For initial certification in order to accommodate recommend a time frame by month and year for renewal time frames identified in the MAG.
-Month: Year: The AMO must forward a letter to the AA addr inspection findings and/or submit a corrective a can be issued.
-RECOMMENDATION: This maintenance organization is considered to be in compliance with EASA Part-145 and the FAA Special Conditions with no significant findings/discrepancies outstanding at this time.
-It is, therefore, recommended that the FAA issues the: (Please check the applicable box) FAA Air Agency Certificate to the maintenance e organization.
+The AMO must forward a letter to the AA addressing co inspection findings and/or submit a corrective action plan can be issued.

+RECOMMENDATION: This maintenance organization is con nsidered to be in compliance with EASA

+Part-145 and the FAA Special Conditions with no significant

+time.
+It is, therefore, recommended that the FAA issues the:

+(Please check the applicable box)

+FAA Air Agency Certificate to the maintenance organiza ation.

+Renewal of the maintenance organization's certificate in accordance with 14 CFR part 145.

+Amendment to the Approval.

+Inspector/Surveyor's Signature: Date:

+Inspector/Surveyor's Name: AA:

+Email address if available:

+Fax no.:

+Office: